nik-kershaw/RS232_Comm/README.md

 # RS232_Comm
-Uses windows api and rs232 driver to communicate through comm ports to another PC
+Uses windows api and rs232 driver to communicate through comm ports to another PC.

-Original files Created by: Michael Galle
+Original files Created by: Michael Galle.

-Edited and Expanded upon by: Nik Kershaw and Ferencz Dominguez
+Edited and Expanded upon by: Nik Kershaw and Ferencz Dominguez.